elibroftw/blog.elijahlopez.ca/content/posts/university/bu-493-behavioural-finance.md

 ### Attitude Towards Risk

-- Traditional: risk averse and curve is upward sloping and diminisihing
+- Traditional: risk averse and curve is upward sloping and diminishing
-- Behavioueal: risk evaluation is reference dependent.
+- Behavioural: risk evaluation is reference dependent.
 Risk seeking for some level of wealth (e.g. lottery)
 - double inflection: utility function
 - move from risk averse to risk seeking at different income levels

 ### Neuroeconomics

-- reuroscience and brain imagery
+- neuroscience and brain imagery
 - psychology
 - economics
 - _Emotiv_ company